ShockJake/diff-app/Readme.md

 # Diff App

-A simple tool that performs comparison of two files in differen ways.
+A simple tool that performs comparison of two files in different ways.

 ## Functionality